GameFoundry/bsf/Documentation/Manuals/Native/plugins.md

 Custom plugins can do whatever you wish, engine has no expectations from them so its up to your to load/unload them and to call their methods.

 To load a custom plugin you can use:
- - @ref BansheeEngine::CoreApplication::loadPlugin "loadPlugin" - Accepts the name of the plugin library and outputs the library.
+ - @ref BansheeEngine::CoreApplication::loadPlugin "Application::loadPlugin" - Accepts the name of the plugin library and outputs the library object.
 Optionally you may also pass a parameter to the `loadPlugin` method, if yours accepts one.
- - @ref BansheeEngine::CoreApplication::unloadPlugin "unloadPlugin" - To unload a previously loaded plugin.
+ - @ref BansheeEngine::CoreApplication::unloadPlugin "Application::unloadPlugin" - Unloads a previously loaded plugin.

 Both of those methods internally call @ref BansheeEngine::DynLibManager "DynLibManager".
 You can use it directly if you do not need the plugin interface (`loadPlugin` and etc.), it has two methods:
  - @ref BansheeEngine::DynLibManager::load "DynLibManager::load" - Accepts a file name to the library, and returns the @ref BansheeEngine::DynLib "DynLib" object if the load is successful or null otherwise.